 I got great news for you: the system is easy to use, you just need to start, and then your body will appreciate it a lot!

 In fact, every day you indeed spend some time fasting (while sleeping at night + some time before and after).
-Assuming your regular dinner at 6-7pm and breakfast at 7-8am means that your regular ratio until now was 13:11 (13 hours of fasting and 11 as your "eating window").
+Assuming your regular dinner at 6-7 PM and breakfast at 7-8 AM means that your regular ratio is 13:11 (13 hours of fasting and 11 as your "eating window").
 The fasting, which that you used to have up until now, was doing an important job to increase your health, but unfortunately not long enough, as it was interrupted by breakfasts.
-This break was not sufficient to compensate the terrible damage to your body caused by eating many times a day (well, at least it was partly compensated somehow; otherwise you would weigh a ton within a few week).
+This fasting was not sufficient to compensate the terrible damage to your body caused by eating many times a day (well, at least that damage was partly compensated somehow; otherwise you would weigh a ton within a few week).

 In other words, you need to increase the period of fasting.
 First, increase its duration by 3 hours to change the ratio to 16:8 (16 hours of fasting vs 8 hours of your "eating window").
 It would be an exaggeration to say that this task is hard to accomplish.